Fannychini/IDP_R_implementation/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 ## R implementation of Individualised Dispensing Patterns (IDP) methodology

 This repository contains the R implementation of the Individualised Dispensing Patterns (IDP) methodology for estimating medication exposure in pharmaceutical claims data.

-The finalised implementation is located in `03_IDP_optimised.R`.
+!!
+The finalised implementation is located in `03_IDP_optimised.R`. !!

 ### Overview

 The IDP methodology provides a data-driven approach to estimate medication exposure periods based on individual persons' dispensing patterns.

 This R implementation is based on the methodology described in:

 > Bharat, C., Degenhardt, L., Pearson, S-A., et al. A data-informed approach using individualised dispensing patterns to estimate medicine exposure periods and dose from pharmaceutical claims data.
 Pharmacoepidemiol Drug Saf.
 2023; 32(3): 352-365. <doi:10.1002/pds.5567>